Fred again.., Skepta & PlaqueBoyMax – Victory Lap. Lyrics Meaning: More Than Just a Win, It’s a Messy Triumph

 Should’ve never left the bitch alone with my sea-moss

-Skepta’s Masterclass: Loyalty, Betrayal, and the Real Grind
+Skepta’s Masterclass: Loyalty, Legacy, and Hard Work

 Could’ve been certi, could’ve be a G